 Ruben CarbonellFrank Hawkins Kenan Distinguished Professor of Chemical and Biomolecular Engineering, NC State University

-Professor Carbonell is the Frank Hawkins Kenan Distinguished Professor of Chemical and Biomolecular Engineering at NC State University.
-He joined NC State in 1984, after ten years in the Chemical Engineering Department at the University of California, Davis.
-He was Department Head of Chemical Engineering at NC State from 1994 to 1999.
-He is currently Director of the William R. Kenan, Jr. Institute for Engineering, Technology, & Science, and Director of the Golden Leaf Biomanufacturing Training and Education Center.
-Professor Carbonell was also Co-Director of the NSF Science and Technology Center for Environmentally Responsible Solvents and Processes from 1999 to 2008 and Director of this center’s industrial consortium on the Utilization of Carbon Dioxide in Manufacturing.
+Professor Ruben Carbonell is the Frank Hawkins Kenan Distinguished Professor of Chemical and Biomolecular Engineering at NC State University.
+He joined NC State in 1984, after ten years in the chemical engineering department at the University of California, Davis.
+He was department head of chemical engineering at NC State from 1994 to 1999.
+He is currently the director of the William R. Kenan, Jr. Institute for Engineering, Technology & Science, and director of the Golden Leaf Biomanufacturing Training and Education Center.
+Carbonell was also co-director of the NSF Science and Technology Center for Environmentally Responsible Solvents and Processes from 1999 to 2008 and director of this center’s industrial consortium on the Utilization of Carbon Dioxide in Manufacturing.
 His main areas of research include molecular recognition processes for biological molecules using ligands derived from combinatorial libraries, and their applications to separations, detection and pathogen removal.

-Professor Carbonell earned his BS degree in chemical engineering from Manhattan College in 1969 and a PhD degree in chemical engineering from Princeton University in 1973.
-Prof. Carbonell has published over 228 papers, and he is an inventor on over 30 patents, several of which have been commercialized.
+Carbonell has published over 228 papers and is an inventor on over 30 patents, several of which have been commercialized.
 He was named NC State University Alumni Association Distinguished Graduate Professor in 1994 and won the NC State University Alumni Association Outstanding Research Award in 1989.
 He also won the Maurice Simpson Technical Editor’s Award for Excellence in the Field of Contamination Control from the Institute of Environmental Sciences in 1992 and the R. J. Reynolds Award for Excellence in Teaching, Research and Extension from the NC State College of Engineering in 1990.